open2b/scriggo/README.md

 # Scriggo

-Scriggo is the fast and safe open-source Go runtime to embed the Go language as a scripting language in Go applications and templates.
+The fastest, modern and secure Go template engine and embeddable Go runtime.

 ## Features

-* Fast, the fastest pure Go language runtime.
+* Fast, the fastest embeddable pure Go language runtime.
+* Modern and powerful Template Engine with Go as scripting language.
+* Native support for Markdown in templates.
 * Secure by default.
 No access to packages unless explicitly enabled.
-* Modern and powerful Template Engine with Go as scripting language.
-* Native support for Markdown in templates.
 * Easy to embed and to interop with any Go application.

 ## Get Started with Programs